AdaGold/weekend-warrior/README.md

 __Remember: the goal is to write code that is expressive and readable.__

 ## Running the Tests
 All the tests for these exercises are written using the [_Minitest_ gem](https://github.com/seattlerb/minitest).
-This gem is provided in by default in newer distributions of ruby, but you can install it manually using `$ gem install minitest` if it doesn't appear in the output of `$gem list`/
+This gem is provided in by default in newer distributions of ruby, but you can install it manually using `$ gem install minitest` if it doesn't appear in the output of `$ gem list`.

 If you would like color output, you can `require 'minitest/pride'` in the test file.
-I may have done this in the test file already. ^_^
+I may have done this in some of the test files already. ^_^

-In order to run the test, you can run the test file from the exercise directory.
-For example, if the test suite is called `hello_world_test.rb`, run the tests with `$ ruby hello_world_test.rb`.

 ## Understanding Test Failures
 Failing tests (errors) look something like:

     # Running: